Login

 State: NY | Segment: NORTH | 0 | Popular with Insurance

-A New York appellate court ruled that a worker struck by a falling object was entitled to summary judgment on his Labor Law claim.
-Case: ...Read More
+A New York appellate court ruled that a worker with a permanent partial disability waited too long to request an extreme hardship redetermination. ...Read More

 State: NY | Segment: NORTH | 0 | Popular with Insurance

-A New York appellate court upheld a determination that a worker’s claim for treatment, filed more than two years after his accident, was timely. ...Read More
+A New York appellate court upheld a finding that a worker who suffered two back injuries remained disabled by his symptoms from the latter. ...Read More

 1500 Results Page 1 of 150